manuvarkey/GElectrical/docs/getting_started.md

     1. Add new assembly:\
        Select the elements to be grouped and click on the toolbutton.
     2. Edit existing assembly:\
-       Select the new elements to be grouped, existing assembly elements, existing assembly and click on the toolbutton
+       Select the new elements to be grouped, existing assembly elements, existing assembly and click on the toolbutton.
 4. Assign reference numbers to elements.\
 Reference numbers helps to identify elements.
 Numbering can be carried out for selected elements only/ new elements only/ for all elements.
 5. Link cross reference element.\